rockstoneaidev/auth-bridge-laravel/docs/app-prd.md

 **Business Goals:**
 - Enable rapid launch of new Laravel + Inertia + Svelte apps with zero custom authentication code.
-- Centralize user management, roles, and permissions for all apps in the ecosystem.
+- Support modern, standard authentication (Firebase) while maintaining support for legacy centralized auth.
 - Reduce onboarding time for new projects to under 10 minutes.

 **User Goals:**
-- Developers can create a new app from the template and have working auth (login, registration, 2FA, etc.) out of the box.
+- Developers can create a new app and choose their auth provider (Firebase or Auth API) via configuration.
-- End users experience seamless SSO and consistent UX across all apps.
+- End users experience seamless authentication with modern security standards (MFA, etc.).

 **Success Metrics / KPIs:**
 - Time to first authenticated request in a new app < 10 minutes.
-- Number of apps using the bridge package.
+- Successful adoption of Firebase provider for new apps.
-- Zero duplicated auth logic in downstream apps.
+- Zero regression for existing apps using Auth API.

 ---